tapyu/to-rm-latex-input/README.md

     run_im ibus

-Then install the input method
+Clone this repository and then install the input method

     sudo ./ibus-install.sh